jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 2: January 5, 2020

+**Today's Progress:** Completed up to lesson #100 in freeCodeCamp's JS certification.
+Reviewed short-circuit conditionals.
+Started on recursive functions.

+**Thoughts:** Short-circuit conditionals seem very useful, if not very intuitive.
+Ditto for recursive functions.
+Will need to make sure I take some time with both of these in order to really understand them.

 ### Day 1: January 4, 2020

 **Today's Progress:** Completed up to lesson #93 in freeCodeCamp's JS certification.
 Accessing and changing values in nested objects.